Bratislava old town - characterized by many Baroque palaces and sacral buildings

 Spis castle UNESCO World Heritage - partly restored medieval castle

-Spisska Kapitula UNESCO World Heritage - one of the largest and most interesting Romanesque monuments in Slovakia
+Spisska Kapitula UNESCO World Heritage - one of the most interesting Romanesque monuments in Slovakia

-The town consists of the Cathedral of St. Martin, a former monastery, and a single street, all of medieval construction and enclosed by a town wall.
+The town consists of the Cathedral of St Martin, a former monastery, and a single street.
+A town wall encloses all of the medieval constructions.

 The Articled Protestant Church of Holy Trinity in Kezmarok UNESCO heritage - built in Baroque style

-Wooden articled church built in 1717 without using metal nails.
+Wooden articled church was constructed in 1717 without using metal nails.
 The church interior is charming, decorated with frescoes and woodcarving.
-Most fascinating subject is a massive wooden altar.
+The most astonishing subject is a massive wooden altar.

 The Roman-Catholic St James church in Levoca - main altar is the tallest of its kind in the world

-The Late Gothic wooden main altar of St James is 18.6 m tall, made of lime wood in 1507-1517 in the workshop of Master Pavol of Levoca the master himself.
+The Late Gothic wooden main altar of St James is 18.6 m tall, made of lime wood in 1507-1517 by Master Pavol of Levoca.

 Vlkolinec village UNESCO World Heritage - untouched and complex example of folk countryside architecture

-situated on a high rock above Orava river.
-Many of scenes from the famous vampire horror movie Nosferatu (1922) were shot in Orava Castle.
+The large castle lies on a high rock above the Orava river.
+Many scenes from the famous vampire horror movie Nosferatu (1922) were shot in Orava Castle.

 Wooden church in Hronsek is a precious historical monument, together with a wooden belfry from 1726.
-The oak pillars are decorated with carved header Ionian ornaments.
+The oak pillars have carved header Ionian ornaments.
 It has a shingle roof with three crosses and a rooster, as a Christian symbol of vigilance.